-Name Age Position Richard J. Giromini 59 President and Chief Executive Officer, Director Rodney P. Ehrlich 66 Senior Vice President - Chief Technology Officer Bruce N. Ewald 61 Senior Vice President - Sales and Marketing Timothy J. Monahan 60 Senior Vice President - Human Resources Erin J. Roth 37 Senior Vice President - General Counsel and Secretary Mark J. Weber 41 Senior Vice President - Chief Financial Officer
+Name Age Position Richard J. Giromini 60 President and Chief Executive Officer, Director Rodney P. Ehrlich 67 Senior Vice President - Chief Technology Officer Bruce N. Ewald 62 Senior Vice President - Sales and Marketing William D. Pitchford 59 Senior Vice President - Human Resources and Assistant Secretary Erin J. Roth 38 Senior Vice President - General Counsel and Secretary Jeffery L. Taylor 48 Senior Vice President - Chief Financial Officer Mark J. Weber 42 Senior Vice President - Group President, Diversified Products Group Brent L. Yeagy 43 Senior Vice President - Group President, Commercial Trailer Products

 Richard J. Giromini.
-Mr. Giromini was promoted to President and Chief Executive Officer on January 1, 2007.
-He had been Executive Vice President and Chief Operating Officer from February 28, 2005 until December 2005 when he was appointed President and a Director of the Company.
-Prior to that, he had been Senior Vice President - Chief Operating Officer since joining the Company on July 15, 2002.
+Mr. Giromini was promoted to President and Chief Executive Officer in January 2007.
+He had been Executive Vice President and Chief Operating Officer from February 2005 until December 2005 when he was appointed President and a Director of the Company.
+Prior to that, he had been Senior Vice President - Chief Operating Officer since joining the Company in July 2002.
 Mr. Giromini was with Accuride Corporation from April 1998 to July 2002, where he served in capacities as Senior Vice President - Technology and Continuous Improvement; Senior Vice President and General Manager - Light Vehicle Operations; and President and CEO of AKW LP.
 Previously, Mr. Giromini was employed by ITT Automotive, Inc. from 1996 to 1998 serving as the Director of Manufacturing.
-Mr. Giromini also serves on the board of directors of Robbins & Myers, Inc., a global supplier of highly engineered equipment and systems for critical applications in energy, industrial, chemical and pharmaceutical markets, which he joined in October 2008.
 Mr. Giromini holds a Bachelor of Science degree in mechanical and industrial engineering and a Master of Science degree in industrial management, both from Clarkson University.
 He is a graduate of the Advanced Management Program at the Duke University Fuqua School of Management.